-Contractor shall be entirely responsible for the supply of all staff (supervisory or otherwise) and operatives, and ensure that they are adequately briefed about the Contractor's obligations and duties under the Contract, the Specifications, and all necessary details, instructions and operations relating to the safe and proper provision of the Services.
-All operatives (whether staff of the Contractor or otherwise) must be properly equipped, trained and qualified for the duties they are required to perform, and possess the ability and experience to undertake those duties in a professional and competent manner.
+The contractor shall be entirely responsible for the supply of all staff (supervisory or otherwise) and operatives, and ensure that they are adequately briefed about the contractor's obligations and duties under the contract, the Specifications, and all necessary details, instructions and operations relating to the safe and proper provision of the Services.
+All operatives (whether staff of the contractor or otherwise) must be properly equipped, trained and qualified for the duties they are required to perform, and possess the ability and experience to undertake those duties in a professional and competent manner.

-The Contractor must employ suitable and enough staff to answer telephone(s), receive and respond to texts and emails and be able to contact and direct operational staff.
+The contractor must employ suitable and enough staff to answer telephone(s), receive and respond to texts and emails and be able to contact and direct operational staff.
 This is especially important in relation to the Emergency, High Priority and Priority Services.

-The Contractor must always nominate a Contractor's Representative to undertake competent supervision of the operatives and the Services, to ensure conformity with the Contract, high standards of workmanship and safeguarding of the public and property.
-If the Contractor's Representative is not directly supervising the works and not continually present on a site where Services are being performed, they shall delegate a suitably qualified and experienced member of the workforce to take charge.
-The Contractor shall advise the Council of the name and contact details of the Contractor's Representative and any delegated operative.
+The contractor must always nominate a contractor's representative to undertake competent supervision of the operatives and the Services, to ensure conformity with the contract, high standards of workmanship and safeguarding of the public and property.
+If the contractor's representative is not directly supervising the works and not continually present on a site where services are being performed, they shall delegate a suitably qualified and experienced member of the workforce to take charge.
+The contractor shall advise the Council of the name and contact details of the contractor's representative and any delegated operative.

-The Contractor must arrange for an adequate number of operatives to be working at the relevant site(s) to ensure safe and efficient execution of the Services.
-Where the Contractor employs additional ground operatives for traffic control and related duties, this must be the prime duty of such operatives and they must not be assigned to other duties to the detriment of the prime duty.
+The contractor must arrange for an adequate number of operatives to be working at the relevant site(s) to ensure safe and efficient execution of the services.
+Where the contractor employs additional ground operatives for traffic control and related duties, this must be the prime duty of such operatives and they must not be assigned to other duties to the detriment of the prime duty.

-The Contractor shall ensure any operatives are properly attired and presentable and conduct themselves in a satisfactory manner during the performance of the Services.
-The Contractor and/ or any operatives shall always be polite and courteous and exhibit good behaviour.
-The Contractor and the Contractor's workforce shall also adopt a conscientious and workmanlike attitude to their respective tasks.
+The contractor shall ensure any operatives are properly attired and presentable and conduct themselves in a satisfactory manner during the performance of the Services.
+The contractor and/ or any operatives shall always be polite and courteous and exhibit good behavior.
+The contractor and the contractor's workforce shall also adopt a conscientious and workmanlike attitude to their respective tasks.